l3wi/HUB/quick-start/security.md

-## Quick Start
+## Quick Start - Security

-### Security
+#### Environment
 Hub should run in a closed network protected from malicious actors

+#### Logs
 Hub has audit logs containing transaction data

+#### Deposit Addresses
 For security purposes, Iota deposit addresses may only be used once.
 For transactions processed by Hub, this is controlled internally.

-Funds should be safeguarded in hot wallets or cold storage.
-Hub conducts “sweeps” periodically to transfer funds from a user deposit address to a hot wallet for safekeeping.
+Hub conducts periodic “sweeps” to transfer funds from a user deposit address to a hot wallet to safeguard funds.

 #### Hub and Signing Server
 To help prevent theft, Hub offers two servers:  hub and signing server.
-For maximum security, run the signing server in a remote location because it stores the UUID and salt used in the hashing algorithms that secure seeds and deposit addresses.
+Signing server stores the UUID and salt used in the hashing algorithms that secure seeds and deposit addresses.
+For maximum security, run the signing server in a remote location.

 UUID stands for Universally Unique IDentifier (UUID).
 UUID is a 128-bit number used to identify information.